Our Commitment to Equal Opportunity

 Learn about the Pratt School of Engineering's commitment to diversity.

-Successful candidates will have a record of high-quality scholarly research.
+Candidates are expected to have a doctoral degree in: civil, environmental, mining or mechanical engineering, applied chemistry, systems analysis, or similarly pertinent disciplines.
 Once hired, the successful candidate will be expected to develop and teach courses at the undergraduate and graduate levels, to obtain competitive external funding, to establish a vibrant research program, and to contribute through service to the welfare of the department and to the promotion of their discipline.
+We seek faculty members committed to building a diverse and inclusive community that fosters excellence in research and teaching.

 We seek a broadly trained individual with interdisciplinary background and research experience in one or more of the following areas Hydrometeorology, Mountain Meteorology, Remote sensing of the Atmosphere, Cloud and Precipitation Processes including Microphysics, Land-Atmosphere Interactions, and Computational Fluid Mechanics.
 Field or lab work experience and, or expertise with understanding and using community models such as WRF are especially welcome.
 Please send a vita, statement of research interests, graduate transcripts, and the names and addresses of three references to: Dr. Ana P. Barros, email@example.com.